A Field Wide Approach

 At Leela, ghungroos are conferred upon students by their teacher in a special ceremony after years of study.
 The ceremony initiates the student into the tradition of kathak dance and cements the sacred bond between teacher and student.
 Ghungroos accompany the student – literally and metaphorically – every step of the way along their journey in the dance.
 Ultimately ghungroos become an inseparable part of a dancer’s expression and the dance.

-Each year the Leela Institute of Kathak publishes a series of reports and financial statements that provide audiences, patrons and stakeholders with an understanding of the organization’s work, mission impact and financial health.
+In order to provide audiences, patrons and stakeholders with an understanding of the organization’s work, mission impact, and fianancial health, Leela Institute of Kathak publishes an annual series of report and financial statements.
 Click below to browse our annual reports, financial statements and policies, tax filings and more.